Search

 Pet Washing Station

 Another trending area that has taken off in the past few years is the addition of pet washes at car wash facilities.
 The demand is there and many people will wash their cars and pets in the same visit.
-This has been a profitable investment for our customers that have installed pet wash facilities at their locations.
+This has been a profitable investment for our customers who have installed pet wash facilities at their locations.
 You can view some options here.
 As always, should you have more questions than can be answered by our website don't hesitate to contact us.

 It is extremely important when working with any variety of chemicals or solutions that pumps, hoses, fittings and safety items are correctly matched for chemical compatibility.
 Most manufacturers offer chemical resistance charts for their specific product lines and are readily accessible when required.
 Check out a thorough chemical compatibility chart from Dura Products in our Resources Library.
 And if that chart isn't enough here is another resource for you.
 For the safety of you and your employees, it is critical that a proper analysis is made between the solutions you will be handling and the products used to transfer those solutions.